Overview of Physical Medicine and Rehabilitation (PMandR)

 Psychological counseling

-Identifying problems and solutions with thinking, behavioral, and emotional issues
+Noting problems and finding solutions for thinking, behavioral, and emotional issues

 Family support

-Help with adapting to lifestyle changes, financial concerns, and discharge planning
+Help with adapting to lifestyle changes, money concerns, and discharge planning

 Education

-Patient and family education and training about the condition, medical care, and adaptive methods
+Patient and family education and training about the condition, medical care, and ways to adapt

 Understanding rehabilitation terminology

-Rehab is needed when a disease and injury cause an impairment.
-Consider the following:
+Rehab is needed when a disease and injury cause an impairment:

 Most people with disabilities are not considered handicapped.
 They go to school, work, perform family duties, and interact with society fully and capably.